MagisterAdamus/hangeul-stroke-order/README.md

-If you want to use these images in [Anki](https://apps.ankiweb.net/) as part of your Hangeul study strategy, I recommend that you paste the SVG code directly into Anki’s HTML editing mode (accessed using Ctrl+Shift+X).
+If you want to use these images in [Anki](https://apps.ankiweb.net/) as part of your Hangeul study strategy, I recommend that you paste the SVG code directly into Anki’s HTML editing mode (accessed using
-This will permit styling these graphics to display differently depending on whether Night Mode is enabled.
+<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kdb>).
+This will permit
+styling these graphics to display differently depending on whether Night Mode is enabled.
 For example, I am using the following CSS in my own Hangeul deck:
 ```css
 /* Color the SVG stroke order diagrams to match light/dark mode */
 .jamo path { fill: #000 }